IsaacScript/isaacscript/docs/right-for-me.md

 hide_table_of_contents: true
 ---

-Coding in TypeScript is a bit more complicated than coding in Lua.
-And it requires more tooling to be installed.
+Coding in TypeScript is a bit more involved than coding in Lua, since it requires more tooling to be installed.
 This means that `isaacscript` isn't right for everyone.
 Whether or not you should use the framework depends on several factors.

 <br />

-### Are you a beginner, intermediate, or expert Isaac modder?

-- Beginner - ❌ - If you want to code an Isaac mod for the first time, do it in Lua.
-Keep it simple, stupid!
+### Are you good with computers?
+Have you programmed anything before?

+- No - ❌ - `isaacscript` is a command-line program.
+If you don't know what that is, then this might not be the right tool for you.
-- Intermediate - ✔️ - If you have already made a few mods, then you are ready for all of the advantages `isaacscript` brings.
+- Yes - ✔️ - Even if you aren't a wiz with a command prompt, using `isaacscript` is pretty darn easy.
-- Expert - ✔️ - Using `isaacscript` is a no-brainer.

 ### How much time are you spending on coding Isaac mods?